Using S3 compatible API tools

 rclone ls <remote_name>:

-Next, test if you can copy a file to one of the Buckets you just listed:
+Next, test if you can create a new Bucket and copy a file to this Bucket:

 rclone copy example-file.txt <remote_name>:<bucket_name>